-Europe will ban neonics by the end of the year.
+Europe banned neonics in 2018.
 Canada needs to pick up the pace to protect biodiversity!

 Bad news: PMRA wants to allow the use of neonics to continue for another three to five years until the phase-out is complete.
-This lax timeline would prolong risks in Canada long after Europe stops using neonics.
+This lax timeline prolongs risks in Canada long after Europe stopped using neonics.

 Canada is moving in the right direction with the proposal to phase out neonics but is taking too long to get there.

 Federal Health Minister Ginette Petitpas Taylor is responsible for the PMRA and pesticide regulation in Canada.
-Several reviews are underway examining risks from neonics, with key decisions expected by the end of the year.
-Currently the PMRA is accepting comments on the special reviews of clothianidin and thiamethoxam aquatic risks.
+Several reviews are underway examining risks from neonics, with key decisions expected in the coming months.

 With your help, we are making a difference.
-Let’s continue to send a strong message to Canadian decision-makers: Canada should ban bee-killing neonics in 2018!
+Let’s continue to send a strong message to Canadian decision-makers: Canada should ban bee-killing neonics now!